Linardos/ModNet/README.md

 # ModNet

-ModNet was an attempt at a neural network that learns semantical hierarchies from the ImageNet dataset.
-The purpose of this experiment was to find out if implicitly indicating the semantic hierarchy yields improved performance.
+ModNet was an attempt at a neural network that learns semantic hierarchies from the ImageNet dataset.
+The purpose of this experiment was to find out if explicitly indicating the semantic hierarchy yields improved performance.
 The network would first learn to simple recognize animals (canines and felines) contrast to random pictures (flora, rock, geo formations, fungi, construction sites) and after that it would be extended to learn more specific, complex classes from the same dataset.

 After the network was trained on animals, two separate extensions were trained on canines and felines and finally a forgetting test was applied to assess the model's performance on the simple task of recognizing animals.
 Experiments were done with strategies such as freezing the initial layer and reducing the learning rate of the shallower layers based on the intuition that low level features are more transferable between tasks.